education.vic.gov.au

 • finalising how the discussion of the current and potential adjustments to the student’s learning environment is recorded

-• finalising the student support group agreed date for the subsequent profile meeting, where applicable.
+• finalising the student support group indicative date for the subsequent profile meeting, where applicable.

 If the facilitator requests additional supporting information